Tuya Inc. (NYSE:TUYA) Short Interest Up 21.7% in December

-Tuya Inc. (NYSE:TUYA) was the target of a significant growth in short interest in the month of December.
+Tuya Inc. (NYSE:TUYA) was the recipient of a large growth in short interest during the month of December.
 As of December 15th, there was short interest totalling 11,210,000 shares, a growth of 21.7% from the November 30th total of 9,210,000 shares.
-Currently, 2.7% of the shares of the company are sold short.
+Currently, 2.7% of the shares of the stock are short sold.
 Based on an average daily trading volume, of 2,550,000 shares, the short-interest ratio is presently 4.4 days.

-Separately, Zacks Investment Research upgraded shares of Tuya from a “sell” rating to a “hold” rating in a research note on Friday.

-A number of institutional investors have recently added to or reduced their stakes in the stock.
-UBS Asset Management Americas Inc. purchased a new stake in Tuya during the 2nd quarter worth $226,135,000.
-JPMorgan Chase & Co. boosted its stake in Tuya by 7.2% during the 2nd quarter.
-JPMorgan Chase & Co. now owns 4,549,692 shares of the company’s stock valued at $111,467,000 after purchasing an additional 307,377 shares during the period.
-Franchise Capital Ltd boosted its stake in Tuya by 33.8% during the 3rd quarter.
-Franchise Capital Ltd now owns 4,174,850 shares of the company’s stock valued at $37,866,000 after purchasing an additional 1,054,373 shares during the period.
-Carmignac Gestion lifted its stake in shares of Tuya by 95.1% in the 3rd quarter.
-Carmignac Gestion now owns 4,053,902 shares of the company’s stock worth $36,764,000 after acquiring an additional 1,976,532 shares during the period.
-Finally, Canada Pension Plan Investment Board lifted its stake in shares of Tuya by 1.2% in the 2nd quarter.
-Canada Pension Plan Investment Board now owns 2,853,900 shares of the company’s stock worth $69,921,000 after acquiring an additional 33,300 shares during the period.
-8.75% of the stock is currently owned by hedge funds and other institutional investors.

-Tuya (NYSE:TUYA) last released its earnings results on Monday, November 22nd.
-The company reported ($0.06) EPS for the quarter, hitting the Thomson Reuters’ consensus estimate of ($0.06).
+Tuya (NYSE:TUYA) last announced its quarterly earnings results on Monday, November 22nd.
+The company reported ($0.06) earnings per share for the quarter, meeting the Thomson Reuters’ consensus estimate of ($0.06).
 Tuya had a negative net margin of 49.97% and a negative return on equity of 16.80%.
-Equities analysts forecast that Tuya will post -0.32 EPS for the current fiscal year.
+Equities research analysts expect that Tuya will post -0.32 EPS for the current year.

+Separately, Zacks Investment Research raised shares of Tuya from a “sell” rating to a “hold” rating in a report on Friday.

 Tuya Inc operates an Internet of Things (IoT) cloud platform worldwide.
 It provides IoT cloud platform that delivers a suite of offerings, including Platform-as-a-Service (PaaS) and Software-as-a-Service (SaaS) to original equipment manufacturers, industry operators, and system integrators.
 The company's IoT PaaS enables businesses and developers to develop, launch, manage, and monetize software-enabled devices and services; and industry SaaS offering enables businesses to deploy, connect, and manage various types of smart devices.